Hybrid VCSPs with crisp and conservative valued templates: Wide tractability of a crisp language

 \subsection{Wide tractability in case of strongly BJK languages}

 In this section we will give necessary and sufficient conditions of wide tractability in a very important case of crisp languages, namely, {\em strongly BJK} languages.

-\begin{definition} A crisp language $\bGamma$ is called strongly BJK language if for any $\bR$ we have that ``lifted'' $\bGamma_{\bR}$ is BJK. \end{definition} \ifTR {\bf Comment.} As we already noted it is likely that this class includes all crisp languages.
-Unfortunately, we cannot prove that some specific NP-hard language $\bGamma$ is, indeed, strongly BJK.
-The main hardness in proving such statement for some specific $\bGamma$ is that we have to check that $\bGamma_{\bR}$ is BJK for any $\bR$, which is not simple even in cases for which BJK conjecture has been verified, like CSPs over boolean, or 3-element domain, $H$-coloring for undirected $H$, etc. \else \fi
+\begin{definition} A crisp language $\bGamma$ is called strongly BJK language if for any $\bR$ the lifted $\bGamma_{\bR}$ is BJK. \end{definition} \begin{remark} As we have already noted it is likely that this class includes all crisp languages~\cite{DBLP:Rafiey,Bulatov17a,Zhuk17}. \end{remark}

-To formulate the conditions, we will need some supplementary definitions.
-Note that a set of all finite relational structures $\mathfrak{S}$ constitute a partial preorder with respect to homomorphic maps.